Vishal3041/Flow_Log_Parser/README.md

 - lookup_table.csv: The port-to-tag mappings.
 - flow_logs.txt: The flow log entries.
 - expected_output.txt: The expected output for comparison.
+- output.txt: The actual output of the test case.

 ### Known Issues:
 1. **Incorrect Output in Existing Test Case**: In one test case, port `22` is included in the expected output, but it is missing in the flow logs.
 This has been manually corrected by including port `22` by default.